Mariat2001/Beauty-CMS/README.md

 </p>
 <p>This project is a robust and user-friendly Content Management System (CMS) designed specifically for managing beauty and cosmetics e-commerce websites.
-It features a CRUD system for adding, updating, and deleting products, a dedicated page for statistics and dashboards, and functionality to integrate a map seamlessly .</p>
+It features a CRUD system for adding, updating, and deleting products,as well also for contacts information(telephone number, facebook, instagram....) a dedicated page for statistics and dashboards, and functionality to integrate a map seamlessly .</p>
 <hr>

 ##  Getting start